 This is a funded MbyRes, including a generous stipend and tuition fees, with well-resourced circumstances for a successful scholarship.

-Here is an exciting opportunity to develop technology which could lead to entirely new approaches in the use of gamification to help children with disabilities.
+Here is an exciting opportunity to carry out research and development in biomedical electronics which could lead to entirely new approaches in molecular diagnostics.

-The selected candidate will apply their computer games development skills and ambition to create a product that will help with the management and engagement of children with their care plan.
-The project will allow the student to develop transferable knowledge and skills in this most exciting and active field of gamification research.
+The selected candidate will apply their programming and embedded systems skills and ambition to design and release a real application product that would make molecular diagnostics faster and more affordable .
+This project will allow the student to develop transferable knowledge and skills in this most exciting and active field of biotechnology.

-This Knowledge Economy Skills Scholarship (KESS) project will be held in the Faculty Computing, Engineering and Science at the University of South Wales.
+This Knowledge Economy Skills Scholarship (KESS) project will be held in the Faculty of Computing, Engineering and Science at the University of South Wales.
 KESS is a programme funded by the European Social Fund (ESF) awarded by the Welsh European Funding Office (WEFO) in the Welsh Government.
-The MbyRes will be associated with the Wales Institute of Digital Information.

 Programme of research: